tsejx/javascript-guidebook/standard-built-in-objects/fundamental-objects/symbol/symbol.md

 let sym = Symbol('symbol');

 'HELLO' +
+  sym`HELLO ${
-  sym`HELLO ${sym // TypeError: Cannot convert a Symbol value to a string }`; // TypeError: Cannot convert a Symbol value to a string
+    sym // TypeError: Cannot convert a Symbol value to a string }`; // TypeError: Cannot convert a Symbol value to a string
 ```